Achievable logoAchievable logo

 • Modified nucleotides can act as cofactors in enzymatic reactions or participate in signaling pathways.

-Amino acids are organic compounds that serve as the fundamental building blocks of proteins.
+Amino acids are organic compounds and the fundamental building blocks of proteins.

 An amino group (−NH2)